 The course will review all aspects of public relations, starting with the foundations of PR in sport and progressing all the way through legal and ethical issues that sport public relations professionals encounter.
 The course examines the role of communication in sport as an integral component of the sport organization's overall strategies and messaging.
 By the end of the course students should have a complete understanding of the operation of communication in sport at all levels of sports (amateur, collegiate, professional) and the role of sport in American society.
 Prerequisite: Sophomore class standing.
-(Alternate years 2022-2023)

-SRM 360 Sports Finance 3 credit
+SRM 360 Sports Finance

 The course involves students in the analysis of budget techniques and strategies for financial planning and decision-making in sport and athletic programs.
 It provides the financial and accounting skills necessary for sport managers to succeed in the sport industry.
 The course aims to provide practical, hands-on experience to real-life financial and budgeting challenges.
 Prerequisites: BUS 211 and BUS 212.
-(Alternate years 2023-2024)

-SRM 450 Sports Law 3 credits
+SRM 450 Sports Law

-This course will study the practitioner's role in the relationship between physical activity and legal issues.
+Spring- Odd Years This course will study the practitioner's role in the relationship between physical activity and legal issues.
 The course includes analysis of the legal aspects of sports, athletics, and other physical activity in society.
 Topics such as tort law, contract law, constitutional law, and Title IX are included.
 Particular emphasis is given to liability and risk management in the supervision of sports and physical activities.
 Prerequisite: SRM/PHIL 250.
-(Alternate years 2022-2023)